Full jury of 12 people and 6 alternates is seated in Trump's hush money trial in New York

-NEW YORK (AP) — A full jury of 12 people and six alternates was seated on Friday in Donald Trump's hush money case, drawing the first criminal trial of a former U.S. president a step closer to opening statements.
+NEW YORK (AP) — A full jury of 12 people and six alternates was seated Friday in Donald Trump's hush money case, setting the stage for expected opening statements next week in the first criminal trial of a former U.S. president.

 Lawyers spent days quizzing dozens of New Yorkers to choose the panel that has vowed to put their personal views aside and impartially judge whether the presumptive Republican presidential nominee is guilty or not.
 The jury includes a sales professional, a software engineer, an English teacher and multiple lawyers.